 Georgia plays host to arguably the biggest tournament in golf with the Masters Championship taking place at Augusta National every year.
-There is no golf course more recognisable anywhere in the world.
+There is no golf course more recognizable anywhere in the world.

 Fantasy sports betting and Daily Fantasy Sports (DFS) is something of a grey area but many Georgia residents already gamble with fantasy sports sites with no problems.

 Although sports betting in the state is technically illegal, fantasy sportsbooks argue that betting on fantasy sports is a game of skill.
 So far, the state has made no attempt to shut down fantasy sports, and actually recently tried to introduce legislation to help regulate fantasy sports.

 So at the moment, although not explicitly legal, fantasy sports betting is possible in Georgia.